DhruvSaraswat/app-launcher/README.md

 Step 1 - <a href="https://www.addictivetips.com/mac-os/convert-an-applescript-to-an-app-on-macos/">Save launch_applications.applescript as an application.</a>

-Step 2 - Open Automator on your MacOS.
+Step 2 - Open `Automator` on your MacOS.

-Step 3 - Select Quick Action.
+Step 3 - Select `Quick Action`.
 !["Select Quick Action from Automator Screenshot"](images/Step_1_Quick_Action.png)

 Step 4 - Select "no input" from the "Workflow receives" drop-down list.